The classy letters left in the Oval Office from one president to another

 Attend your successor’s inauguration?
 Not happening.

-As the final hours of President Donald Trump’s term come to close, there’s one tradition left for him to embrace or ignore: leaving a handwritten note in the Oval Office for the next president.
+But as President Donald Trump’s term came to a close Wednesday, he embraced one tradition while ignoring so many others, leaving a note in the Oval Office for President-elect Joe Biden, White House spokesman Judd Deere told reporters.

 The tradition started three decades ago with a silly illustration from a children’s book author.
 It was Jan.
 20, 1989, and Ronald Reagan was passing the presidential baton to his vice president, George H.W.
 Bush.
-Before leaving the Oval Office, he wrote a note on some stationery illustrated by Sandra K. Boynton, showing a cartoon elephant covered in turkeys, with the caption “Don’t let the turkeys get you down.”
+Before leaving the Oval Office, Reagan wrote a note on some stationery illustrated by Sandra K. Boynton, showing a cartoon elephant covered in turkeys, with the caption “Don’t let the turkeys get you down.”

 The note read: